 Over the next few years Khan established himself in the Pakistan side becoming captain in 1982.
 He was never to captain Sussex because of his many commitments to international cricket but whenever he appeared for Sussex he made his presence count as when the year after he joined the club he appeared in the One-Day final in 1978 and made the most runs and took the most wickets of anyone in Sussex including a really impressive 167 against Gloucestershire with 104 runs coming in boundaries.
-When the South African Garth le Roux joined the club in 1980, Sussex had a truly lethal bowling partnership.
-A year later Sussex just failed to win their first ever Championship.
+When the South African Garth le Roux joined the club in 1978, Sussex had a truly lethal bowling partnership.
+In 1981 Sussex just failed to win their first ever Championship.
 The pairing of Le Roux and Khan together with support from Geoff Arnold and Ian Greig was a significant part of the club’s success at this time.

 Top of the bowling and batting averages